Benton County prepares for snow

 BENTONVILLE, Ark.
-(KNWA) — Benton County’s Emergency Management team is gearing up to keep residents safe in these possibly dangerous conditions.
+(KFTA) — Benton County’s Emergency Management team is gearing up to keep residents safe in these possibly dangerous conditions.

 Director Michael Waddle said overnight he’s expecting every possible type of severe weather you can imagine.